 Deborah’s House supports women who have completed an in-patient program for their ongoing recovery from the disease of addiction by providing a safe sober-living home, spiritual mentoring and modeling of life skills for their continued success.

-We at Deborah’s House envision a world where every woman can contribute to her greatest potential and be the woman she was created to be.
-Substance abuse addiction robs her of the ability to work and flourish.
-After a woman has completed treatment for addiction, she needs a home where she can stay sober, build relationships, and recreate her skills.
-Deborah’s House provides a safe, structured home-like environment for women in transition from substance abuse treatment to a life of self-sustainable confidence.
-Female mentors share compassionate guidance with each woman, while supporting her spiritual and personal growth until she is ready to face the world on her own.
+After a woman has completed treatment for addiction, she needs a home where she has accountability and support to stay sober, build healthy relationships, and work on her skills to enable her to find and retain gainful employment.
+Deborah’s House provides a safe, structured home-like environment for women transitioning from treatment for substance abuse to a life of self-sustainable confidence.
+Female mentors share compassionate guidance with each woman while supporting her spiritual, personal, and professional growth until she is ready to face the world on her own.

 Any woman who is recommended by her counselor upon completion of a residential treatment program and who is committed to finding meaningful employment and transforming her life.